MYSTERY SCIENCE THEATER 3000

 End: What are you going to do on hiatus?

-Joe’s notes: Host segments 1 and 3 were apparently aired in the wrong order: in host segment 1, Joel refers to their “earlier” segment about the dinosaur… it’s pretty obvious he’s referring to host segment 3.
+• Host segments 1 and 3 were apparently aired in the wrong order: in host segment 1, Joel refers to their “earlier” segment … it’s pretty obvious he’s referring to host segment 3.
 Oops.

 • It has been fascinating to watch these and to watch the concept of MST3K grow and coalese.
-But, as many of you have said, I doubt that I will come back to watch any of these episodes again any time soon.
+But, as many of you have said, I doubt that I will come back to watch any of these episodes for pleasure.

-• It’s both depressing and somehow fitting that the final movie is yet another confusing Sandy Frank outing.
+• It’s both depressing and somehow fitting that the final movie is yet another confusing Sandy Frank outing (and maybe the most disjointed one yet).
 It makes you wonder why they came back and did a lot of these movies again.
 That’s a lot of pain to take.

 • This is one of the rougher tapes from the KTMA era, making the viewing experience even more exasperating.